-There seems to be nothing more astonishing or fascinating than the idea of speaking in tongues ― a language we have never learned, or the language of “angels”, as St. Paul mentions it in (1 Cor 13:1).
+Speaking in tongues is astonishing and fascinating ― a language we have never learned, or the language of “angels” (1 Cor 13:1).

-St. Thomas Aquinas considered the charism of tongues paramount to evangelization – the sharing of the faith.
+St. Thomas Aquinas considered the charism of tongues paramount to evangelization.
 For example, one friend at university was enabled by the Holy Spirit to speak to a group of French students, even though he knew no French.
-He was not only able to help them but also to share his faith with them.
-The charism of tongues may simply signal the presence of the Holy Spirit, though one may receive the Holy Spirit without speaking in tongues.
+He was able to help them and to share his faith with them.
+The charism of tongues signals the presence of the Holy Spirit, though one may receive the Holy Spirit without speaking in tongues.

-The most obvious example of speaking in tongues happened at the very first Pentecost (Acts 2:4-11), when the disciples shared the gospel and all the people present heard “in their own tongues the mighty works of God!”
-In public worship, a person might prophesy in tongues, and another person might interpret the speech for the group to hear God’s word.
+The most obvious example of speaking in tongues happened at the very first Pentecost (Acts 2:4-11), when the disciples shared the gospel and the people heard “in their own tongues the mighty works of God!”
+In public worship, a person may prophesy in tongues, and another person may interpret the speech for the group to hear God’s word.
 The interpretation of tongues is another charism.